Trump lawyer says NY attorney general ignores the truth | Law-Order

 James maintains that Trump knew his valuations were false.
 This allegedly included valuing Mar-a-Lago at $739 million by pretending it was unrestricted property though Trump had given up rights to develop it other than as a club, and reporting that the penthouse was nearly triple its actual size.

 "In (the) defendants' world, there's no objective truth," said Andrew Amer, a lawyer from James' office.
 "Defendants have clearly stepped through the looking glass."
-DECISION DUE ON TUESDAY
+LAWSUIT AGAINST JUDGE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)